MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/compat/manage-the-privacy-of-data-monitored-by-telemetry-in-office.md

 ### To stop telemetry logging by using the Group Policy settings

 The policy settings that are listed in the following table are available in the path **User Configuration\Policies\Administrative Templates\Microsoft Office 2016\Telemetry Dashboard**.
 Set these policy settings to **Disabled** to turn off data collection and uploading for the agent.
-You can download the Office Administrative Templates from the [Microsoft Download Center](https://go.microsoft.com/fwlink/p/?LinkId=626001).
+You can download the Administrative Template files (ADMX/AMDL) for Office from the [Microsoft Download Center](https://go.microsoft.com/fwlink/p/?LinkId=626001).

 **Telemetry agent policy settings that disable telemetry logging**